AndriiIshchenko/company-project-manager/README.md

     git clone the-link-from-forked-repo
     ```
 2. Open the project folder in your IDE
+3. Copy settings from .env.example to .env and set values
-3. If you are using PyCharm - it may propose you to automatically create venv for your project and install requirements in it, but if not:
+4. If you are using PyCharm - it may propose you to automatically create venv for your project and install requirements in it, but if not:
     ```
     python -m venv venv
     venv\Scripts\activate (on Windows)